Bylaws: Purpose and Types

 Term 9.
 Indemnification

-Bylaws should contain a provision indemnifying its directors and officers against any liability incurred due to their association with the corporation.
+Bylaws usually contain a provision indemnifying its directors and officers against any liability incurred due to their association with the corporation.
 Typically, directors and officers seek indemnification to the maximum extent permitted by law.

 Term 10.
 Conflict of Interest Possibility